Code-Institute-Submissions/simon-game-12/README.md

   - [index.html](/index.html)
     - added `#game-overlay` section for user menu
 - **Fixes**
-  - `simon_layout()` is not executed every time the user change the size of the screen to prevent unxpected layout *For example when user change to landscape on mobile devices*
+  - `simon_layout()` is not executed every time the user change the size of the screen to prevent unexpected layout *For example when user change to landscape on mobile devices*

 ### 0.2